Jannat Zubair Rahmani

 Jannat Zubair Rahmani (born 29 August 2001) is an Indian actress who predominantly acts in Hindi-language television shows and films.
-She is best known for portraying Kashi in Kashi – Ab Na Rahe Tera Kagaz Kora, Phulwa in Phulwa, and Pankti in Tu Aashiqui.
-In 2022, Rahmani participated on Colors TV's stunt-based show Fear Factor: Khatron Ke Khiladi 12, where she finished at 4th place.
+She is best known for portraying Kashi in Kashi – Ab Na Rahe Tera Kagaz Kora, Phulwa in Phulwa, Phool Kunwar in Bharat Ka Veer Putra – Maharana Pratap and Pankti in Tu Aashiqui.
+In 2022, Rahmani participated on Colors TV's stunt-based show Fear Factor: Khatron Ke Khiladi 12, where she finished at 4th place and in 2025 participated in Amazon Prime's reality series The Traitors India.

 Early life and education

 Rahmani was born to Zubair Ahmad Rahmani and Nazneen Zubair Rahmani on 29 August 2001 in Mumbai.

 In 2019, Zubair scored 81% in her class XII HSC boards.
 She pursued graduation from a private college in Kandivali, Mumbai.